olyzon-tv/ob-test-project/README.md

-# An Empty Outerbounds Project 👋🌱
+# A test Outerbounds Project 👋🌱

 Use this as a blank slate for your own projects.